Léo Foguete: Early life

 Foguete was born in Petrolina, Pernambuco, on 25 February 2004.
 He won his first guitar at the age of six after being seen playing with one from his uncle.
 As a teenager, he worked as a doorman, a delivery man for an app and a performer in small bars at night.
 He also worked in construction and in a mechanic's workshop with his father.

 Career

 Foguete composed the song "Mais Uma Noite", recorded by singer João Gomes.
 With the recognition, he signed a contract with Acertei Produções.
 In 2024, Sua Música Digital released the song "Última Noite", a partnership between Léo Foguete and Nattan, which reached the top of the charts on digital platforms.
-In the same year, he released his debut album Obrigado Deus, which reached the top 1 on Spotify in Brazil.
+In the same year, he released his debut studio album Obrigado Deus, which reached the top 1 on Spotify in Brazil.

 In April 2020, Foguete participated in Hugo Henrique's song, "Terminou Pra Que", released on Hugo's DVD Sonho Ao Vivo.